oracle/weblogic-monitoring-exporter/README.md

 If docker is installed, running

 ```
-docker build .
+docker build . -t <image-name>
 ```

-will build the project and create a docker image.
+will build the project and create a docker image with the specified name.
 It is not necessary even to do the Maven build first, as that will happen as part of creating the image.
 When running behind a firewall, it is necessary to specify a value for the MAVEN_OPTS variable on the command line.
 For example

 ```
-docker build . --build-arg MAVEN_OPTS="-Dhttps.proxyHost=www-proxy -Dhttps.proxyPort=80"
+docker build . --build-arg MAVEN_OPTS="-Dhttps.proxyHost=www-proxy -Dhttps.proxyPort=80" -t <image-name>
 ```

 To allow the Maven image to download the dependencies.